All Episodes

 His mother was white.

-The grandmother, the grand typical white woman, the grandmother, her mother, his his is his white mother's mother.
+The grandmother, the grandmother, typical white woman, the grandmother, her mother, his white mother's mother, the grandmother was a typical white woman, racist.

 His mother was white.